U-PICK APPLES ARE NOW OPEN FOR PICKING!

-We offer Blueberry, Pear and Apple U-Pick from our own plantings.
+We offer Blueberry, Pear and Apple U-Pick fruit.

-  U-Pick Highbush Blueberries are available mid-July through mid-September. $4.79 lb.
+U-Pick Highbush Blueberries are available mid-July through early-September. $4.79 lb.
+CLOSED FOR 2018

 U-Pick Fruit Policies

 Orchard Ridge Farm U-Pick Fruit Policies

 Thank you for considering a visit to our family farm!
 We worked hard for years to shepherd this year’s fruit to ripeness.
 Please read and honor our U-pick fruit policies.